Menu

 Entry requirements

-You must have qualified for a Bachelor of Laws (or equivalent) with a minimum B Grade Point Average.
+You must have qualified for a Bachelor of Laws or a Postgraduate Certificate in International Law and Politics with a minimum B Grade Point Average, or other equivalent study.
 Relevance and standard of undergraduate studies will be criteria for approval.

 For the full entry requirements, see the Regulations for the Master of Laws (International Law and Politics) or use the admission requirements checker.